Writing Basics: Starting a New Niche

 Determine a Direction

 Research will help you but establishing a direction is essential.
-At the end of the day, you are writing a business and they must have a brand voice.
+At the end of the day, you are writing a business and it must have a brand voice.
 It is possible that they might not know it themselves.
 In such a case, ask the right questions.
 This can help them understand what is required and establish one.

 The sooner they set the tone and brand vision the better.
 It will become easier for you to determine the content angle.

-Healthy communication is important in the start.
+Healthy communication is important from the start.
 Put in the required effort and give it your best.
 Be open to new ideas and flexible in exploring new ways of working.
 Present solutions, if you can.
 At the same time, know how to push back when needed.
 Make sure you communicate the constraints you are working with.

 In the meantime, do what you do best.
-It is tough, but just keep at it.
+It is tough but just keep at it.

 You Need to Start Somewhere!

 Sometimes we need to remind ourselves to slow down, trust the process and see the results unfold.
 8 years and counting, I catch myself reminding and vowing to stick with this approach.
 It has served me well.
 Hopefully, it will continue to do so.